Skip to content

 Skull's Rainbow Room

 These Nashville restaurants are some of the best for their live music scene.
 They will sweep you off your feet with good vibes, great company, and epic food.
-A night out in Music City just isn’t the same unless you’re getting in front of an up and coming live band.
+A night out in Music City just isn’t the same unless you’re getting in front of an up-and-coming live band.
 The best part is that one of country music’s biggest acts could always decide to blow into any old dive bar in Nashville without warning.
-Check out the eight best spots for live music served as fiery as Nashville’s famous hot chicken.
+Check out the nine of the best spots for live music served as fiery as Nashville’s famous hot chicken.

 The Station Inn